-The Dance of Number, in two parts (Part 1, Part 2), two volumes per part with detailed solutions manuals, scope and sequence, quizzes and exams, is estimated to be published in the Summer of 2017.
+The Dance of Number, in two parts (Part 1, Part 2), two volumes per part with detailed solutions manuals, scope and sequence, quizzes and exams, is estimated to be published in the Autumn/Winter of 2017.

 The Dance of Number is a sequenced and tightly integrated curriculum involving four textbooks totaling 1741 pages (Grades 7-10).
 It takes the student on a journey from Arithmetic to Prealgebra to Algebra I, Algebra II, and Trigonometry (with Geometry integrated throughout).

 The texts are not named Algebra I or Algebra II, etc., because the four-volume sequence tells an coordinated story engaging the student in the nature of the structure of number, the development of its history, and its interpenetration with science.
 As the student takes this journey, all the topics of arithmetic, high school algebra, most of geometry, and a complete study of trigonometry are unfolded.

 Because of this harmonized approach, these texts are different than most of what is on the market.
 The author wants the student to see how the ideas/branches of mathematics interpenetrate (e.g., you are doing algebraic operations and geometrical procedures as you are learning the elements of trigonometry).
 Our current textbook structure is not that successful at doing this.

 After this sequence is completed, the student would be ready either for a complete course in Geometry (if desired) or PreCalculus.